stefanZorcic/scaling-book/gpus.md

 ## Appendix A: How does this change with GB200?

 Blackwell introduces a bunch of major networking changes, including NVLink 5 with twice the overall bandwidth (900GB/s).
-B200 still has 8-GPU nodes, just like H100s, but GB200 systems (which combine B200 GPUs with Grace CPUs) introduce much larger nodes (72 GPUs in NVL72 and in theory up to 576).
+B200 still has 8-GPU nodes, just like H100s, but GB200 systems (which combine B200 GPUs with Grace CPUs) introduce much larger nvlink domain (72 GPUs in NVL72 and in theory up to 576).
+This bigger nvlink domain allows bigger TP sizes.

-{% include figure.liquid path="assets/gpu/b200-node.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a GB200 NVL72 node is constructed, with 18 switches and 72 GPUs." %}
+{% include figure.liquid path="assets/gpu/b200-node.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a GB200 NVL72 unit is constructed, with 18 switches and 72 GPUs." %}

 Because Blackwell doubles the total FLOPs and bandwidth, none of our rooflines really change.
 We have 2x FLOPs with 2x bandwidth.
-However, larger nodes help with latency since NVLink has better latency characteristics than InfiniBand.
+However, larger NVLink domains help with latency since NVLink has better latency characteristics than InfiniBand.

 {% include figure.liquid path="assets/gpu/b200-superpod.png" class="img-fluid" caption="<b>Figure:</b> a diagram showing how a large GB200 NVL576 SuperPod could be constructed from 72-GPU nodes." %}